$\ell_1$-penalized Multinomial Regression: Estimation, inference, and prediction, with an application to risk factor identification for different dementia subtypes: Introduction

 \subsection{Organization of this paper}

 The remaining parts of this paper are organized as follows.
-In Section \ref{sec: method}, we introduce the $\ell_1$-penalized multinomial regression model and discuss the details of estimation, prediction, and statistical inference.
+In Section \ref{sec: method}, we introduce the $\ell_1$-penalized multinomial regression model and discuss the details of estimation, prediction, statistical inference, and the analysis under model misspecification and non-identically distributed data.
 Detailed algorithms for computation and the associated theories are provided.
-In Section \ref{sec: numerical}, we demonstrate the effectiveness of the inference method compared to other popular approaches, for example, the bootstrap method and multiple splitting method.
-We also compare the estimation mean square errors of our contrast-based method and the over-parameterized method.
-Moreover, additional results on the NACC real data set are summarized.
-In Section \ref{sec: discussion}, we conclude the paper and discuss the limitations of the method as well as some future research directions.
-All the proofs can be found in the supplementary materials \citep{tian2022supplement}.
+In Section \ref{sec: numerical}, we demonstrate the effectiveness of the inference method compared to other popular approaches, such as the bootstrap method and multiple splitting method.
+We also compare the estimation mean square errors of our contrast-based method and the over-parameterized method, as well as the misclassification error rate of our method against other prediction benchmark methods.
+Moreover, we provide additional results on the NACC real dataset.
+In Section \ref{sec: discussion}, we conclude the paper and discuss the limitations of the method, along with future research directions.
+Additional details omitted in the main text, extra numerical results, and all technical proofs can be found in the appendix.